 What does the job entail?
-You must have a valid commercial driver’s license (or find someone who will provide the training) and be clear from moving violations in the last 3 years.
+You must have a valid commercial driver’s license (or find someone who will provide the training) and be clear of moving violations in the last 3 years.
 In addition, you must pass a background check to work with students.

 Many districts are desperate for school bus drivers and providing a signing bonus.